Last updated: 09-15-2014

 - National Historic Preservation Act (NHPA) of 1966, as amended through 1992

 - National Historic Lighthouse Preservation Act: of 2000

 For a list of other Federal Historic Preservation and cultural resource laws click here

 - Guidelines for Federal Agency Responsibilities, Under Section 110 of the National Historic Preservation Act

-- ICC International Building Code, Chapter 10
+- International Code Council, International Building Code, Chapter 10

 - The Secretary of the Interior's Standards and Guidelines for Archeology and Historic Preservation (As amended and annotated by the National Park Service)